MrLutik/KiraTools/testnet-5.md

 Now we settled but login to HOST/Server looks like a pain.
 What we can to is to configure one more file to make our lives easier.

 ## [./ssh/config - magic helper]
-On workstation we need to edit file config.
+On the workstation we need to edit file config.
 ```
 nano /home/$USER/.ssh/config
 ```